filedepot/filedepot/README.md

   - Creation of one-time tokens for protected access to server storage directly from the browser
   - Upload / delete files on the server with tokens

+## Coming Soon

+- CLI Tool to manage buckets and access keys to buckets
+- HEAD method to provide information about a given file in a bucket
+- Large file (in parts) support

 ## Use Cases

 When Bob wants to upload a PDF document to your website, Bob opens your website's file uploader.
 Before the file uploader page was served to Bob,